inivekin/abosa/abosa.typ

 #image("img/st-damocles-read-only.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 960)[```none
-Tae take my time an stake what's left, or break anither part o me,
+To take my time and stake what's left, or break another part of me,
 Forsaken?
-Nae!
-Am nae bereft,
+No!
+I'm not bereft,
 I'll shake the shards, I'll shatter free.
-A theseus, I cease tae see
+A theseus, I cease to see
-the difference in what is since an what once was an what will be - the transience o subsistence.
+the difference in what is since and what once was and what will be - the transience of subsistence.
 The ossified once it was wore
-on meeting pestle wi mortar,
-like automata, sums tae more,
-pigment, binder, mattifier
-diffuses harm o nodes alone,
-in absences an vacancies,
-by painting perspectives unshown, horizons new tae vertices.
+on meeting pestle with mortar, like automata, sums to more, pigment, binder, mattifier diffuses harm of nodes alone, in absences and vacancies, by painting perspectives unshown, horizons new to vertices.
-The empty parts will help define the points in space which I call home, the quiet times connect a line that moments are permit tae roam.
+The empty parts will help define the points in space which I call home, the quiet times connect a line that moments are permit to roam.
-The lantern flares when shot as bullet, an the cast light says tae sorrow, ship adrifting is nae done yet, am nae dooned by flaming arrow.
+The lantern flares when shot as bullet, and the cast light says to sorrow, ship adrifting is not done yet,
+I'm not downed by flaming arrow.
-Were I nae born tae stay alive, an go where I will soon hae been, if light would fade an so deprive,
+Were I not born to stay alive, and go where I will soon have been, if light would fade and so deprive,
-I'd make my peace wi what's nae seen.
+I'd make my peace with what's not seen.
-Weren't I tae die, I'd live it so:
+Weren't I to die, I'd live it so:
-I'd learn the things I'd hope tae know, an search the seas, an safely row, an nae drown in the unnertow.
+I'd learn the things I'd hope to know, and search the seas and safely row, and not drown in the undertow.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 992)[```none
-I break my bonds tae break the bind,
+I break my bonds to break the bind,
 unmake the tether markedly,
 as staking I'm fine left behind
-is verge o tacky parody.
+is verge on tacky parody.
-Snap turn habit stressed the granite
+Snap turn habit stresses granite
 popping bubbles by my marrow
-yan tan tether mether an pit
+yan tan tether mether and pit
-an sting's displaced by bloody flow.
+and sting's displaced by bloody flow.
-Remit o lit inner diodes,
+Remit of lit inner diodes,
-I amputate tae see well-built,
+I amputate to see well-built,
-as wi minerals o geodes,
+as with minerals of geodes,
-when tunnel mouth, wi simple tilt,
+when tunnel mouth, with simple tilt,
-hits spill tae glisten an lessen
+hits spill to glisten and lessen
-the fussing ower what's been spilt,
+the fussing over what's been spilt,
-agony isnae the lesson,
+agony is not the lesson,
 it's space wherelies what's then rebuilt.
 Upset stomach bacteria,
 autonomous cell constructions,
-an cochlea hysteria,
+and cochlea hysteria,
-restructures me fae new functions.
+restructuring for new functions.
 The petrifying staunched the wound
-an launched a sliver tae the brain,
+and launches sliver to the brain,
-tae stay an listen where attuned,
+to stay and listen where attuned,
 discussing what we both could gain.
-Wi shrunken grip on need tae rest,
+With shrunken grip on need to rest,
 my excavated self can host,
 like sunken ship can house a nest,
 a sense familiar as ghost.
-Then wafers snapping in the hull,
+The wafers snapping in the hull,
-begets frae heat o idle thread,
+begets from heat of idle thread,
 what hibernated in a lull,
-a yolk in metal, kin o dead.
+a yolk in metal, kin of dead.
 ```]

 #set page(columns: 1)
 #image("img/st-damocles-frees-aengus.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1024)[```none
-Puir panicked thing, what hae I done?
+Poor, panicked thing, what have I done?
 Left incubating on your own,
-you lost your youth in quiet hum, first set o horns already grown.
+you lost your youth in quiet hum, first set of horns already grown.
-How bitterly o me you'd think, unwillingly cocooned you slept, in years o pity I would sink, while you festooned in cables kept.
+How bitterly of me you'd think, unwillingly cocooned you slept.
+In years of pity I would sink, while you festooned in cables kept.
-Your sequencing was cloned an cut frae that what last the tedium, a tardigrade wi caprine gut, cephalopods, mycelium.
+Your sequencing was cloned and cut from that what last the tedium, a tardigrade with caprine gut, cephalopods, mycelium.
 Deathlessness was unintended,
-nae what I meant, but it's my fault, you'd nae enjoy life extended, rather endure it as default.
+not what I meant, but it's my fault, you'd not enjoy life extended, rather endure it as default.
-Wi tentacled convulsing splines aboot a snarling hircine keen, what once was calm an serpentine is shredded intae frenzy scene all startled an stimulated, an strangled amongst the cording, you're misled tae think you're hated wi more darkness on unboarding.
+With tentacled convulsing splines about a snarling hircine keen, what once was calm and serpentine is shredded into frenzy scene all startled and stimulated, and strangled amongst the cording, misled you to think you're hated with more darkness on unboarding.
-Offered self as carrion thrall, tae aggression you're parading, hushed nae bass in clarion call, nor the starkness o your shading.
+Offered self as carrion thrall, to aggression you're parading, hushed no bass in clarion call, nor the starkness of your shading.
-Excess beating o erry hit
+Excess beating of ev'ry hit
-I guess is slice o what am owed, but rage an fear causing it should never hae been so bestowed.
+I guess is slice of what I'mm owed, but rage and fear causing it should never have been so bestowed.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1056)[```none
-The damage forwarded tae cave
+The damage forwarded to cave
-betrays the love o one afraid,
+betrays the love of one afraid,
 the walls display penance I crave,
 the debt I owe it has half paid.
-The channelling o faults foray
+The channelling of faults foray
-nae dissipates the blame delayed,
+won't dissipate the blame delayed,
-but re-enslaves one tae the fray
+but re-enslaves one to the fray
-tae reproduce the hurt I made.
+to reproduce the hurt I made.
-By feel o your unsharpened tine,
+By feel of your unsharpened tine,
-am seeing your benevolence,
+I'm seeing your benevolence,
 but weaker hurt still carries sign,
 regrets stick in idempotence.
-Were you nae held so far aloft,
+Were you not held so far aloft,
 if I had known you'd sleep till fall,
-wi breath o yours distant an soft,
+with breath of yours distant and soft,
-would you believe, I'd reach, I'd crawl...?
+would you believe, I'd reach, I'd crawl...
-Its frustrating you still suffer,
+It's frustrating you still suffer,
 as you had suffered me, the fool,
-self-punishment isnae buffer,
+self-punishment is no buffer,
 my prostrating is just as cruel.
-I'll gie you errythin tae take
+I'll give you ev'rything to take,
 I make this pledge, I'll let you loose,
-I ken the edge a gem can make,
+I know the edge a gem can make,
 I'll free you're limbs, then you can choose.
-Once free I'd hope that you'd nae leave,
+Once free I'd hope that you'd not leave,
-although its fair you gripe an seethe,
+although its fair you gripe and seethe,
 my losing you would do me grief,
-you have my air I need tae breathe.
+you have my air I need to breathe.
-Ave open haun fae you in wait,
+I've open hand for you in wait,
-my company is yours tae drop,
+my company is yours to drop,
-fae all I care, if am too late,
+for all I care, if I'm too late,
-the spins o far off stars can stop.
+the spins of far off stars can stop.
 ```]

 #set page(columns: 1)